O3N: Omnidirectional Open-Vocabulary Occupancy Prediction for Embodied Intelligent Robotics: More Results

 \subsection{More Qualitative Results}

-In Fig.~\ref{fig:visualResults_sup}, we provide more qualitative results for open-vocabulary occupancy prediction on QuadOcc~\cite{shi2025oneocc} and Human360Occ~\cite{shi2025oneocc} datasets.
+In Fig.~\ref{fig:visualResults_sup}, we provide more qualitative results for open-vocabulary occupancy prediction on QuadOcc~\cite{shi2026oneocc} and Human360Occ~\cite{shi2026oneocc} datasets.
 The predictions generated by O3N exhibit distinctly clearer geometric structures and improved semantic discrimination, particularly for unseen classes like vehicles and the overall scene layout.
-In contrast, the instances generated by the baseline: OVO~\cite{tan2023ovo}, appear to be influenced by semantic misalignment in the feature space, resulting in vague shapes and semantic ambiguity.
+By contrast, OVO~\cite{tan2023ovo} tends to generate fragmented occupancy structures and less discriminative semantic predictions in challenging regions.
+These qualitative observations are consistent with the quantitative improvements in overall and \emph{Novel} mIoU, further demonstrating the effectiveness of O3N in omnidirectional open-vocabulary occupancy prediction.